storyblok/tutorials/javascript/astro/algolia-search/README.md

-# Integrate Algolia Search into Storyblok with Astro
+# Integrate Algolia search into Storyblok with Astro

 This repository includes all the code necessary to follow our latest [Integrate Algolia Search into Storyblok with Astro](https://storyblok.com/tp/integrate-algolia-search-into-storyblok-with-astro) tutorial.